-2 Results of the air quality assessment for 2014
+2 Results of the air quality assessment for 2015

 The results of the air quality assessments for AQD pollutants SO2, NO2 and NOx, PM10, PM2.5, Pb, C6H6, CO and O3 have been listed in Table 2.1 to Table 2.5.
 PM2.5 is additionally reported against a TV, summarised here in Table 2.3.
-Results of the air quality assessments for AQDD4 pollutants As, Cd, Ni and B(a)P are summarised here in Table 2.6.
-These tables summarise information from e-Reporting Data flow G (Attainment) submitted to the CDR (CDR, 2015) relating to compliance with the respective Limit Value (LV), Target Value (TV) or Long-term Objective (LTO).
+Results of the air quality assessments for AQDD4 pollutants As, Cd, Ni and B(a)P are summarised in Table 2.6.
+These tables summarise information from e-Reporting Data flow G (Attainment) submitted to the CDR (CDR, 2016) relating to compliance with the respective Limit Value (LV), Target Value (TV) or Long-term Objective (LTO).
 The tables have been completed as follows:

-- Where all measurements were within the relevant LVs in 2014, the table shows this as "OK". - Where compliance was determined by supplementary assessment (modelling), this is shown as "OK (m)".
-In general where the status of a location was determined by supplementary assessment, this is indicated by (m) as done here for compliance. - Where locations were identified as exceeding a LV, this is identified with ">LV". - Where locations have a time extension in place compliance is assessed against the LV plus the maximum margin of tolerance (MOT), this is shown as either "≤ LV + MOT" or "> LV + MOT".
+- Where all measurements were within the relevant LVs in 2015, the table shows this as "OK". - Where compliance was determined by supplementary assessment (modelling), this is shown as "OK (m)".
+In general where the status of a location was determined by supplementary assessment, this is indicated by (m) as done here for compliance. - Where locations were identified as exceeding a LV, this is identified with ">LV".

 A similar approach has been used to summarise results in relation to critical levels (CLs), TVs and LTOs.
 Zones that complied with the relevant CLs, LVs, TVs or LTOs are shaded blue, while those in exceedance are shaded red.
-Where locations have a time extension in place exceedances of the LV + MOT are shaded red, exceedances of the LV but not the LV + MOT are shaded orange.
-For O3, exceedances of the LTO but not the TV are shaded purple. "n/a" means that an assessment is not relevant for a zone, such as for the vegetation critical level in agglomeration zones.
+For $O_3$ , exceedances of the LTO but not the TV are shaded purple. "n/a" means that an assessment is not relevant for a zone, such as for the vegetation critical level in agglomeration zones.